Serving Minneola, FL – The Lake County Florida Nuisance Animal Organization

 - 1 Serving Minneola, FL – The Lake County Florida Nuisance Animal Organization

-- 3 Getting Rid of Skunks
+- 3 How to Get Rid of Squirrels With Repellents

 Lake County, FL – Many of Minneola’s wild animals have learned to adapt and even thrive in our homes.
 For example some wildlife have found that attics make great places to live.
 Other animals find refuge under homes or porches.
 Invariably, these animals cause damage.
 Rodents, like squirrels and rats, love to chew on electrical wires once in an attic, and this causes a serious fire hazard.
 Raccoons can cause serious contamination in an attic with their droppings and parasites.
 Same goes for bat or bird colonies.
 We specialize in solving Minneola Florida’s wildlife problems, from snake removal to large jobs like commercial bat control, we do it all.